 The measurement error covariance matrix (Reuter et al., 2017c) has to account not only for the measurement noise but for the total error including also the forward model error.
 The measurement noise of the instrument is well known from laboratory measurements and in-flight estimates.
-In theoretical studies, as in Sec.
-7, it is often assumed for convenience, that the measurement noise dominates and that other error components can be neglected, i.e., the noise model is approximated by the measurement noise.
+In theoretical studies, as those of Reuter et al. (2017c), it is often assumed for convenience, that the measurement noise dominates and that other error components can be neglected, i.e., the noise model is approximated by the measurement noise.

 ESA CCI+ ATBD FOCAL OCO-2 Institute of 35

-ECV GHG Version 2 Env.
+ECV GHG Version 3 Env.
 Physics,

-August 2020 University of Bremen
+October 2021 University of Bremen